Big images of two-dimensional pseudorepresentations: Bella iche-Pink-Lie theory

 \subsection{GMAs and $(t,d)$-representations}

 It is natural to ask when a given pseudodeformation $(t, d) \colon \Pi \to A$ arises as the trace and determinant of an actual representation $\rho \colon \Pi \to \GL_2(A)$.
-This has been studied in great generality; see the introduction of Chenevier's \cite{ChenevierDet} for a thorough history.
-Bella\"iche and Chenevier \cite[Section 1.4]{Bellaiche-ChenevierBook} have shown that the answer is that $(t,d)$ always comes from a representation if one allows something more general than matrix algebras for the target.
-In Section \ref{gma background} we summarize Bella\"iche's \cite[Section 2]{Bellaiche18}, where he specializes Chenevier's work specifically to the 2-dimensional setting.
-All proofs that can be found Bella\"iche's work are omitted.
+This has been studied in great generality; see the introduction of Chenevier's paper \cite{ChenevierDet} for a thorough history.
+Bella\"iche and Chenevier \cite[Section 1.4]{Bellaiche-ChenevierBook} have shown that, under the residual multiplicity-free assumption, $(t,d)$ always comes from a representation if one allows something more general than matrix algebras for the target.
+In \cref{gma background} we summarize Bella\"iche's \cite[Section~2]{Bellaiche18}, where he specializes his work with Chenevier to the 2-dimensional setting.
+All proofs that can be found in Bella\"iche's work are omitted.

-\begin{definition} A \textit{generalized matrix algebra (GMA)} over a commutative ring $A$ is given by a tuple of data $(A, B, C, m)$, where $B$ and $C$ are $A$-modules, $m \colon B \times C \to A$ is a morphism of $A$-modules satisfying
+\begin{definition} A \emph{generalized matrix algebra (GMA)} over a commutative ring $A$ is given by a tuple of data $(A, B, C, m)$, where $B$ and $C$ are $A$-modules, $m \colon B \otimes_A C \to A$ is a morphism of $A$-modules satisfying